apache/spark/docs/sparkr.md

  - The method `registerTempTable` has been deprecated to be replaced by `createOrReplaceTempView`.
  - The method `dropTempTable` has been deprecated to be replaced by `dropTempView`.
  - The `sc` SparkContext parameter is no longer required for these functions: `setJobGroup`, `clearJobGroup`, `cancelJobGroup`

+## Upgrading to SparkR 2.1.0

+ - `join` no longer performs Cartesian Product by default, use `crossJoin` instead.